header_faq.gif (20286 bytes)

 What's this about a Get Smart play?

 There is a play called Get Smart that is still performed today.
 It's an expanded version of the premiere episode, Mr. Big.
-The play is available from:
+The play is available from The Dramatic Publishing Company.
+I've heard from cast members over the years and they've always said it was a big hit.

 How can I talk with other Get Smart fans?